tomas-abrahamsson/gpb/README.md

    compiler will generate for the same proto, but should be roughly equivalent.

+*  Maps (NB: currently experimental!)

+   Gpb can generate encoders/decoders for maps, in accordance with EEP 43.
+   NB: This is still at an experimental stage, and details may change.
+   The general plan here is to wait until maps gets supported in Erlang/OTP (as of this writing, it appears to be still some months away), then experiment and benchmark a bit before settling for a design.

+   Open questions in this area: (a) should non-present optional fields be represented as `#{key => undefined}` or should the binding be omitted altogether?
+Also (b), should there be some `id` binding, representing the name of the message?
+Further: (c) decode: pass maps, or pass records around and convert to maps as a final step?
+   Need to evaluate performance.

 *  Reporting of errors in .proto files

    Gpb is not very good at error reporting, especially referencing